-Tech Partners is a list serve to help members of the UW-Madison community keep up with campus technology.
+Tech Partners is an Office 365 Group that is meant to help members of the UW-Madison community keep up with campus technology.

 Department systems administrators, tech support staff, programmers and others with an interest in campus tech all benefit from the community known as Tech Partners.
 Whether you have an official role, or just a passing interest, you are welcome to keep up with all things UW tech through Tech Partners.
-At last count, about 950 people connect or stay informed through the Tech Partners listserve.
+At last count, over 1000 people connect or stay informed through the Tech Partners Office 365 Group.

 What Tech Partners do